RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Precautions to Take Before and After the Procedure

 There are several precautions that patients can take to help minimize the risk of complications during or after cardiac catheterization.
-In this section, we will discuss some precautions that patients can take before and after the procedure.
+This section will discuss some precautions patients can take before and after the procedure.

 Pre-procedure Evaluation and Testing